Pagure/pagure/doc/configuration.rst

 GIT_FOLDER
 ~~~~~~~~~~

-This configuration key points to the folder where are stored the git repos
+This configuration key points to where the folders containing the git repos
-of the projects.
+of the projects are located.

 Each project in pagure has 4 git repositories: